AdobeDocs/workfront.en/help/classic/workfront-library/administration-and-setup/metadata/format-your-csv-file-for-metadata-import.md

 product-area: documents
 navigation-topic: metadata
 title: Format your CSV file for metadata import in Workfront Library
-description: Note: The information on this page refers to functionality not yet generally available.
-It is available only to a limited number of environments.
+description: "Note: The information on this page refers to functionality not yet generally available.
+It is available only to a limited number of environments."
 ---

 # Format your CSV file for metadata import in Workfront Library